Ron Wylie

 Ronald Maurice Wylie (6 August 1933 – 14 April 2020) was a Scottish football player, coach and manager.
 He played as a right half or inside forward for Notts County, Aston Villa and Birmingham City, making more than 550 appearances in the Football League, and more than 700 in all competitions.
 As a manager, he took charge of West Bromwich Albion between 1982 and 1984.

 Playing career

 An inside-forward, Wylie made his name at Notts County before transferring to Aston Villa in 1958.

+The 25-year-old Wylie made his debut on 22 Nov 1958, in a 2-0 home victory over Preston.
 Wylie spent seven years at Aston Villa, establishing himself as the midfield schemer in the side, which won the Second Division title and promotion to the First Division in the 1959–60 season and achieved League Cup success a year later.
 Highly regarded by the club's fans, he was not capped by Scotland, likely due to the abundance of quality midfielders available at the time.
+The 31-year-old played his last Villa match on 24 April 1965, a 1-1 draw away to Fulham.

-In 1965, he transferred to Birmingham City.
+In 1965, Wylie transferred to Birmingham City.
 Considered past his best when he made the move, he went on to play nearly 150 games for the club, was appointed club captain, and retired in 1970 at the age of 37.